-When TfL released the first consultation last year, it offered a choice between a DLR-style local service, or a full scale Crossrail sized service, and unsurprisingly, the majority of comments said they wanted the big one.
+When TfL released the first consultation last year, it offered a choice between a DLR-style local service, or a full-scale Crossrail sized service, and unsurprisingly, the majority of comments said they wanted the big one.

 That consultation also offered up some suggestions, which are now being put out for a second review, which if nothing else, does remind us that consultations are worth responding to.

-Probably the smallest of the changes being proposed is that where one branch of line currently ends at Alexandra Palace, that would be extended one more stop along the existing mainline railway to New Southgate.
+Probably the smallest of the changes being proposed is that where one branch of the line currently ends at Alexandra Palace, that would be extended one more stop along the existing mainline railway to New Southgate.
 That is essentially a freebie, and also makes it easier to use some existing railway land for a train depot and sidings.

 Hackney is where it gets a bit more complicated

 The line had planned to split at Angel with one spur heading towards Alexandra Palace via Dalston Junction — and the other spur heading towards Tottenham Hale via Hackney Central.

 The new plans would save a not inconsiderable billion quid would see the split take place further north, closer to Seven Sisters, and from there carry on exactly as originally planned.

 However, it means just one line from Angel, not two — and hence, either Dalston Junction or Hackney Central can have a station.
 Not both.